PyLav/PyLav/SETUP.md

 # Setup
-**NOTICE**:
+> **Note**
-  - PyLav assumes you are using PostgresSQL server running version 14, and it also requires Python3.11 any other version for these will not work/be supported.
+>  - PyLav assumes you are using PostgresSQL server running version 14, and it also requires Python3.11 any other version for these will not work/be supported.
-  - If you have docker; Setting up a postgres container for it would likely be the simplest option to set up the necessary server.
+>  - If you have docker; Setting up a postgres container for it would likely be the simplest option to set up the necessary server.
-  - If you have docker you can use the Lavalink v4 image instead of installing Java for more info [see discord](https://discord.com/channels/970987707834720266/970987936063561738/1054069164148539422)
+>  - If you have docker you can use the Lavalink v4 image instead of installing Java for more info [see discord](https://discord.com/channels/970987707834720266/970987936063561738/1054069164148539422)
+> **Warning**
+> You should be using docker and using the provided docker-compose file for the easiest setup.
+> Specially until Lavalink 4.0.0 is released, I will not be providing support for setting up Lavalink manually until then.

+# Note for 1.0.0 release until Lavalink 4.0.0 is released
+- This major release requires Lavalink 4.0.0 which has not yet been released.
+## With Docker
+  - A custom docker-compose file can be found [here](./docker-compose.yml)
+    - This uses a custom fork of Phasecore's redbot image to add support for python3.11 with PyLav bundled in i.e. [docker-red-discordbot](https://github.com/PyLav/docker-red-discordbot/pkgs/container/red-discordbot)
+    - This uses a custom lavalink image to allow you to use Lavalink v4.0.0 early
+  - If using this setup make sure to use this [pylav.yaml](./pylav.docker.yaml) file for the PyLav config.
+## Without Docker
+- You will need will need to complete the following steps before you can successfully use this version, these will only be necessary until Lavalink 4.0.0 is released.
+  - Download the latest Lavalink.jar from this [GitHub action](https://github.com/freyacodes/Lavalink/actions/workflows/build.yml?query=branch%3Av4)(Check the Discord support server for the latest link)
+  - Place these a directory of your choice.
+  - Edit the custom [`application.yml`](./application.example.yml) (Deezer is disabled by default) to your liking changing the `CHANGE_ME` values, if you need help with this please join the [Discord support server](https://discord.com/invite/vnmcXqtgeY)
+  - Start an unmanaged Lavalink node using the `application.yml` you just edited and the `Lavalink.jar` you just downloaded.
+- Make the following changes to your `pylav.yaml` config file
+  - Set `PYLAV__EXTERNAL_UNMANAGED_HOST` to `localhost`
+  - Set `PYLAV__EXTERNAL_UNMANAGED_PASSWORD` to the `password` in the `lavalink.server` section of the `application.yml` file
+  - Set `PYLAV__EXTERNAL_UNMANAGED_PORT` to the `port` in the `server` section of thee `application.yml` file (Default is `2154`)
+  - Set `PYLAV__EXTERNAL_UNMANAGED_SSL` to `false`
+  - Set `PYLAV__MANAGED_NODE_SPOTIFY_CLIENT_ID` to the `clientId` in the `plugins.lavasrc.spotify` section of the `application.yml` file
+  - Set `PYLAV__MANAGED_NODE_SPOTIFY_CLIENT_SECRET` to the `clientSecret` in the `plugins.lavasrc.spotify` section of the `application.yml` file
+  - Set `PYLAV__MANAGED_NODE_SPOTIFY_COUNTRY_CODE` to the `countryCode` in the `plugins.lavasrc.spotify` section of the `application.yml` file
+  - Set `PYLAV__MANAGED_NODE_APPLE_MUSIC_API_KEY` to the `mediaAPIToken` in the `plugins.lavasrc.applemusic` section of the `application.yml` file or if none leave it empty
+  - Set `PYLAV__MANAGED_NODE_APPLE_MUSIC_COUNTRY_CODE` to the `countryCode` in the `plugins.lavasrc.applemusic` section of the `application.yml` file
+  - Set `PYLAV__MANAGED_NODE_YANDEX_MUSIC_ACCESS_TOKEN` to the `accessToken` in the `plugins.lavasrc.yandexmusic` section of the `application.yml` file or if none leave it empty

 # Linux (Ubuntu 22.04) <a name="Linux"></a>
 If you are not on Ubuntu 20.04 you just have to follow the instructions below to install the dependencies and set them up for your Linux distro (Google is your friend).
 - #### [libaio](https://pagure.io/libaio)